tes/seguir/readme.md

 User -> Post
 ```

 Any actions taken by a user are posted into a newsfeed for themselves and their followers.
-It is expected that the application using this API authenticates users, and just passes a shared key for each user through to seguir.

-The friend concept will be used to allow private messaging and control visibility of your newsfeed to others.
+Friends can see posts and other actions that are marked as private.

+The expected flow between your application and Seguir is:

+1. Application authenticates user.
+2. Application checks if user already has Seguir ID stored against profile.
+3. IF NOT: Add user to Seguir, store new Seguir ID against their profile.
+4. Use Seguir ID in all requests to API (this is the first parameter in all client APIs).

+This approach allows users to modify any of their metadata (username, display name, email) without impacting their social graph in any way - Seguir is not opinionated about how your App defines a user.
+However, you can store data against the User record in Seguir, purely as a cache, so that this information is returned in the API to avoid N calls back to your database when rendering a news feed.

+If you allow anonymous access, then you simply pass null in as the first parameter (e.g. not logged in).

-## Running
+## Running the Server

 ```
 git clone git@github.com:cliftonc/seguir.git